Sunbird-Ed/incubator-superset/superset_README.md

 -    X and Y axis fields needs to be provided as input.
 The input should be a single select from the query dimensions and metrics

 -    Dimensions should be on one axis and metrics on another.
 We cannot have the same on both

+6 - May - 2020

+    script for taking the file from prod blbo to dev blob

+    hide output report config

+    date as default dimension